KimathiNewton/tsla_stock_analysis/README.md

 ![Histogram for the simulation](Images/hist.png)

-The histogram shows the distribution of final stock prices after 365 days across all simulation runs.
+The histogram shows the distribution of final stock prices across all simulation runs.
 The prices are mostly clustered between 1.05 and 1.25, with a peak around 1.15–1.20.
 This suggests that the stock has a high probability of remaining close to its starting price, with some potential upside (beyond 1.25) and a small chance of downside (below 1.05).
-Now we have looked at the 1% empirical quantile of the final price distribution to estimate the Value at Risk for the Google stock, which looks to be 0.09 dollar for every investment of 1.19 dollar (the price of one inital Tesla stock).
+Now we have looked at the 1% empirical quantile of the final price distribution to estimate the Value at Risk for the tesla stock, which looks to be 0.09 dollar for every investment of 1.19 dollar (the price of one inital Tesla stock).

 This means for every initial stock you purchase, you are putting about $ 0.09 at risk 99% of the time from our Monte Carlo Simulation.